 Continued trust means that the society's operations continue to increase in scope which places greater demands on the organisation but also provides economies of scale and opportunities to improve efficiency.
-With the new pension agreement PA 16 and present development, a balance between payments made and payments received will be reached around 2060 which means that the organisation must be continuously developed and adjusted.
+With the PA 16 pension agreement and present development, a balance between payments made and payments received will be reached around 2060 which means that the organisation must be continuously developed and adjusted.

-During 2020, the society will apply to transition to an occupational pension society in accordance with the Swedish Occupational Pension Companies Act (2019:742).
-The application must be delivered to the Swedish Financial Supervisory Authority by 30 April and the transition to an occupational pension society is expected to be carried out on 1 January 2021.

-The society will continue to work on improving the efficiency of operations and preparing the organisation ahead of the transition.
+On 1 January 2021, the society transitioned to an occupational pension society in accordance with the Swedish Occupational Pension Companies Act (2019:742).
+The society will continue to work on improving the efficiency of operations within the framework of the new regulations.
 There are also continual changes in external regulations which affect the society's operations and require updates to and changes in working processes and governance documents.

-The strategic direction for the society's operations, to generate a good return with limited risk and low costs, remains unchanged.
-The aim, despite the increased administrative load, is to maintain the already low level of costs even if the coming years will present a considerable challenge as a result of the complexity and demands of the new regulations especially those concerning reporting and administrative governance structure.
+The strategic direction for the society's operations, to generate a sustainable good return with limited risk and low costs, remains unchanged.
+The aim, despite the increased administrative load, is to maintain the low level of costs even if the coming years will present a considerable challenge as a result of the complexity and demands of the new regulations especially those concerning reporting and administrative governance structure.